Meet the team!

 Amanda has been Outloud’s Finance Officer since 2016 and has over 14 years experience in the Arts sector, commencing her arts community journey in 2007 with Urban Theatre Projects.
 Prior to this, she managed her own small business and supported numerous other businesses.
 She has trained in Bookkeeping, Accounting and Small Business Management.

-Administration and Research
+Administration and Marketing Officer

 Mohammad Awad (He/they)